Education and qualifications:

 Please describe your role or position within your workplace.

+I am now the UK Manager of Sill Lighting UK having previously been the Technical Manager.
 I am responsible for all technical aspects of Sill Lighting in the UK.
 I produce lighting designs and provide clients with technical assistance to select the correct product.
 With the assistance of an external software house, I built and maintain the company website.
-I write and present CPD sessions for clients on all aspects of lighting, I am a regular lecturer on the ILP Exterior Lighting Diploma and also run day courses for the ILP.
+I write and present Continuing Professional Development (CPD) sessions for clients on all aspects of lighting, I am a regular lecturer on the Institution of Lighting Professionals (ILP) Exterior Lighting Diploma and also run day courses for the ILP.

 Can you describe a typical working day?